Becoming an environmentally friendly business

 - reviewing your business values—you should ensure that sustainability and environmentally friendly practices are reflected in them

 - asking your employees, suppliers and networks for ideas or advice.

 You should also understand the environmental obligations and duties that you have to meet.

 You might also consider using a small business sustainability advisory service.

 These services can help you complete an environmental road map and provide mentoring.
 Help to become environmentally friendly is available via free programs including:

-- ecoBiz program (from the Chamber of Commerce and Industry Queensland), provides Queensland small to medium businesses with a free on-site one-on-one coaching session with a sustainability expert, to help cut business costs associated with energy, water, and waste usage while reducing environmental impacts.
+- ecoBiz program (from the Business Chamber Queensland), provides Queensland small to medium businesses with a free on-site one-on-one coaching session with a sustainability expert, to help cut business costs associated with energy, water, and waste usage while reducing environmental impacts.